Dani Alves to leave Barcelona as Liga club decline to offer new deal | Goal.com

 Dani Alves to leave Barcelona as Liga club decline to offer new deal

-Dani Alves will not stay at Barcelona as the club have decided not to offer him a contract extension.
+Dani Alves has left Barcelona after the club decided not to offer him a contract extension.

 The 39-year-old's current deal expires at the end of the month, but he had requested a new one that would run until at least the end of the year.